 Professional student lines of credit are a key funding source for most law students.
 We can point you in the right direction.

-- It is your responsibility at the beginning of each academic year to contact the financial institution with which you have a student line of credit (or with which you wish to establish a new line of credit) to secure funding for the next academic year, including your year of articling.
+It’s your responsibility at the beginning of each academic year to contact the financial institution where you have a student line of credit (or where you want to establish one) to secure funding for the next academic year, including your year of articling.

-Many financial institutions offer loan programs and other banking benefits, specifically for students of professional schools.
-You are strongly encouraged to do your research about the various financial programs available from all banks, and choose the right institution for you.
+Many financial institutions offer loan programs and other banking benefits specifically for students of professional schools.
+It’s worth taking the time to do your research about the various financial programs available from all banks, and choose the right institution for you.
 You will be eligible for a bursary regardless of which institution provides you with a line of credit.
 Please note that for a bursary program, if you are denied by your first choice of institution, we require a second application to either RBC, TD or Scotiabank as those banks have programs in place for students of professional schools.

 Proof of Enrollment